illinois-stat528/stat528sp24/README.md

 * attend class and bring a computer
 * obtain up-to-date materials from my **stat528sp24** repository before class starts
-* load in datasets and run the code in the notes before class starts
-* make sure that the notes compile
 * use your computer's terminal, it is less user-friendly but it is MUCH faster
 * Stay centered and remember Hofstadter's Law, which describes the widely experienced difficulty of accurately estimating the time it will take to complete tasks of substantial complexity. **Hofstadter's Law**: It always takes longer than you expect, even when you take into account Hofstadter's Law.